-Courses are offered one night per week from 6:00 - 10:00 p.m. for seven weeks, plus one Saturday morning session.
-Students take one course at a time.
+Courses are offered in two formats: online and on-campus.
+Each online course lasts for eight weeks.
+In our on-campus format, students attend class one night per week from 6:00 - 10:00 p.m. for seven weeks, plus one Saturday morning session.
+In both programs, students take one course at a time.
+Students also have the option of doing a hybrid program and take both online and on-campus courses

 The MBA's strong core curriculum covers functional areas of business (operations, marketing, finance) as well as leadership soft skill development and corporate strategy analysis, all in the context of Christian values.
 Courses are taught in a cohort model in which students start and finish the program together with the same group.
-As most cohorts are 18 - 24 students, the cohort becomes a learning community as well as a trusted support network of friends.
+The cohort becomes a learning community as well as a trusted support network of friends.